Biography of Edith Cavell

 Edith Cavell was the daughter of the vicar of Swardeston.

 Boarding schools in London, Clevedon Somerset and Peterborough.

-1907: Appointed first Matron of the Berkendael Institute in Brussels.
+1907: She is appointed the first Matron of the Berkendael Institute in Brussels.

-1914: Berkendael Institute became a Red Cross Hospital at the outbreak of the first World War.
+1914: Berkendael Institute becomes a Red Cross hospital at the outbreak of the First World War.

-1915: Edith Cavell arrested by German Troops for assisting allied soldiers to escape from German occupied Belgium to the Dutch Border between November 1914 and July.
-Court Martialled, condemned to death and executed by firing squad alongside the Belgian Phillipe Baucq who had enlisted guides to help soldiers escape.
+1915: Edith is arrested by German Troops for assisting allied soldiers to escape from German occupied Belgium to the Dutch border between November 1914 and July 1915.
+She is Court Martialled, condemned to death and executed by firing squad alongside the Belgian Phillipe Baucq who had enlisted guides to help soldiers escape.

 When and Where did she Die?

 Age at Death: